SiposPtr/SiposPtr.github.io/index.md

 He offered me to do a webpage with GitHub Pages and I managed to do it.

 ### About this site
-I don't really know what will i post or upload to this site.
+I don't really know what will I post or upload to this site.
-Maybe after September I will have some projects about Git Pages so then i will manage the site.
+Maybe after September I will have some projects about Git Pages so then I will manage the site.

 ### Support or Contact